McFlanky/MERN-ChitChatter-App/README.md

-# MERN Stack Project: Build and Deploy a Real Time Chat App | JWT, Socket.io
+# MERN Stack Project: ChitChatter | Real-Time Messaging App

 Some Features:

--    Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
+-    🤌 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
--    Authentication && Authorization with JWT
+-    ✌ Authentication && Authorization with JWT
--    Real-time messaging with Socket.io
+-    🤘 Real-time messaging with Socket.io
--    Online user status (Socket.io and React Context)
+-    👏 Online user status (Socket.io and React Context)
--    Global state management with Zustand
+-    🖖 Global state management with Zustand
--    Error handling both on the server and on the client
+-    🦾 Error handling both on the server and on the client
--    At the end Deployment like a pro for FREE!
 -    And much more!

+## Motivation
+    I wanted to learn to create an application that will stand out but also teach myself core fundamentals of Software Engineering.
+    So I thought what better way than to learn Fullstack with the challenge of making an application update in real time with advanced error handling, a sleek UI, and data fetching.
+While also making it somethinbg I could get my family and friends to sign up for!

+## Quick Start

 ### Setup .env file